sauban123/FoodDeliveryApplication/README.md

 # Food Delivery Application

-This repository contains an E-Commerce Delivery app with both user-side and admin-side applications.
+This repository contains an  Food Delivery Application with both user-side and admin-side applications.
 The app is designed to provide a seamless and efficient experience for both customers and administrators, featuring a wide range of functionalities similar to popular delivery platforms.

 ## Features